 How Does Alcohol Affect My Driving Ability?

 We all know drinking and driving is illegal, and for a good reason.
-Alcohol impairs our driving ability by decreasing our reaction time, worsening our visual function, and disrupting our ability to make a sound judgment.
+Alcohol impairs our driving ability by decreasing our reaction time, worsening our visual function, and disrupting our ability to make sound judgments.
 But how much alcohol does it take to start feeling the effects?
 Not as much as many people might believe, according to the Centers for Disease Control.

 Impaired Driving Statistics: How Costly Is It?